-The one time a year I eat corned beef is St. Patrick’s Day.
+The one time I eat corned beef a year is St. Patrick’s Day.
 Do grocery stores even sell it at any other time?
 I’ve never seen it except for right around St. Patrick’s.
 I wonder why?
 Regardless, I tried my hand at making this hearty, traditional meal of corned beef, cabbage, potatoes, and carrots.
-I stuck everything in the slow cooker, and once again, it proved to be so easy! (see my easy pulled pork version here)
+I stuck everything in the slow cooker, and once again, it proved to be so easy! (see my accessible pulled pork version here)

 If you’re not a fan of the hearty meat and potatoes meal, you can make just the corned beef in the slow cooker, and turn it into sliders.
 The credit for that idea goes to my friend Roseanne, who made super cute sliders with sauerkraut and mustard for her St. Patrick’s Day party.
 A nice twist on the traditional, and super cute!